• Skip to primary navigation

 When news that a young football team and their coach had become trapped by flood water inside Thailand’s Tham Luang Cave the world watched the events unfold in hope, in fear, with some sadness, and ultimately with elation.

-Besides attracting the attention of world media, the search and rescue of the Wild Boars football team and their coach brought together a multi-national contingent of specialists and volunteers to assist the efforts of the Thai emergency services and Thai Navy SEAL’s.
+Besides attracting the attention of world media, the search and rescue of the Wild Boars football team and their coach brought together a multi-national contingent of specialists and volunteers to assist the emergency services and Thai Navy SEAL’s.

 Fernando Raigal is a professional diver currently living in Thailand.
-He joined a team of Thai ex Navy SEAL’s, one of who sadly lost his life during the rescue effort.
+He joined a team of Thai ex-Navy SEALs, one of whom sadly lost his life during the rescue effort.

 This is Fernando’s account (via questions and answers) of his time at Tham Luang Cave.